cameronfabbri/Colorful-Image-Colorization/README.md

 - image_1_resized.png: The original image resized to (160,144).
 - image_1_resized_gray.png: The original image resized to (160,144) and converted to grayscale.

-The training attempt to obtain the resized color image when given the resized gray image.
+The training attempts to obtain the resized color image when given the resized gray image.

 ## Using your own data

-There are scripts included to help create your own dataset.
+There are scripts included to help create your own dataset, which is desirable because the amount of data needed to obtain good results is a good amount.
+The results below were trained on about 50,000 images.

+The easiest method to obtain images is to extract them from Youtube walkthrough videos of different games.
+Given that you have a folder with videos ` videos/ video_1.mp4 video_2.mp4
+   ...
+`
+use `extract_frames.sh` to extract images from each video.

 ![test_1](https://github.com/cameronfabbri/Colorful-Image-Colorization/blob/master/images/resized/testing/test_3.png?raw=true)